 The lessor and the lessee are vastly different entities.
 The lessor is someone who owns the asset.
 The asset can be a trademark, copyright, equipment, intellectual property, business, etc. The lessee is someone who signs the lease agreement to use the asset.

 By entering into a lease agreement, the lessee only acquire the right to use an asset for a definite period of time but the legal ownership of the asset stays with the lessor.
 The accounting for lease is different for both, the lessor and the lessee.
-To see the article on accounting for lease, click here.
+For detailed understanding check – Lease accounting by Lessee and Lessor

 Lessor and Lessee Agreement

 The lease agreement is an undertaking between the lessor and the lessee to use the asset.
 The agreement defines the terms and conditions, sets the obligations established by the court of law and other important matters associated with the usage of an asset.
 Both the parties are required to oblige to the terms laid.
 If the lessee performs any act that is against the entered lease agreement, then the lessor being the legal owner of the asset holds the right to cancel the lease agreement or evict the lessee from the lease agreement.
-There are various types of lease agreements which can be entered depending upon the suitability of the parties.
+There are various types of lease agreements (such as equipment lease agreement, car lease etc) which can be entered depending upon the suitability of the parties.

 Lease agreements are important for any business organization to grow at an affordable cost.
 The agreement is entered between a lessee and a lessor.
 The lease agreement is important as it clearly defines the provisions relating to the use of asset.
 Both, the lessor and the lessee are required to function as per the understanding of the lease agreement.